How to make super Crispy Air Fryer Tofu in just 10 minutes of cook time! It is not only super easy but also delicious and perfect for meal prep!

-Easy Air Fryer Tofu
+Why You Will Love Air Fryer Tofu

 - Soy sauce: This will help to add depth of flavor, umami, and salty flavor.
-For a gluten-free option, use tamari or liquid aminos.
+For a gluten free option, use tamari or liquid aminos.

 - Toasted sesame oil: This oil helps to add a toasty, nutty flavor.
 Alternatively, you could substitute it with another oil like olive oil or avocado oil.